 Ken is an insured NAUI Scuba Instructor who does no teaching but loves to try and instill good diving habits on CIDA trips.
 He is certified in limited wreck penetration (TDI); advanced nitrox/decompression procedures (IANTD), open water buddy for disabled divers (HSA) and he is a DAN diving emergency specialist provider.

 Ken has been a member of the Channel Islands Divers dive club for many years where he has served as past President and Dive Coordinator.
-He is also a member of the Whalers dive club where he was the Dive Coordinator for 2 years.
 He also has been a member and helped out with various other local dive clubs and organizations such as the Channel Islands Underwater Photographic Society and the Channel Islands Council of Divers.
 He also helped out the Ventura College advanced NAUI dive program for the about 5 years.
 Ken formerly worked for the Sunfish dive boat as a Divemaster and Operations Manager.

 Besides diving, Ken enjoys planning, organizing and leading dive trips locally and abroad and he really enjoys meeting new divers and other like minded divers.
 Ken believes safety is #1 and having fun is #2.